almata/BlogGit/README.md

 So I decided to create this system myself.
 I call it BlogGit, as it kind of resembles a blogging system and is totally based on Git (blogging, blog it, blog&git... what a terrific name, I know).

-## So, what is BlogGit and what does it for you?
+## So, what is BlogGit and what does it do for you?

 BlogGit is nothing else than two short shell scripts (`readme.sh` and `publi.sh`) and a specific workflow.
 About the scripts, do not expect too much.
 This is the very first time in my life writing shell code, so I have been taking snippets from here and there until the code kind of works the way I want.
 About the workflow, you will find everything you need to know below.